 The ugly?
 TouchWiz… And on top of ugly it was laggy.
 We wanted to switch back to iOS for the user experience we once enjoyed as iPhone users.

 Moments after walking into SoftBank early on a Sunday morning, the staff welcomed us to sit down.
 They told us they had the iPhone 6s in stock.
-We later found out this was only for carrier switchers.
-We both wanted the 6s 64 GB in space grey, but different monthly plans.
+We later found out this was only for carrier switchers, i.e., people quitting another carrier to join SoftBank.
+We both wanted the 6s 64 GB in space grey but on different monthly plans.
 The plan I wanted would be 6,800 yen a month for ten months; then 7,300 until the end of the two year contract.
 It would be 7,300 and 7,800 for my wife.
-You got us.
+We both signed two year contracts.